I am Programme Leader for the MA Applied Theatre and Education. I am also an artist running an applied theatre production company based in Derbyshire.

 My industry professional experience includes: Artistic Director and producer co-founder of Tangere Arts in 2003, co-Artistic Director of Yorkshire Women Theatre and Central Line Touring, Artistic Programmer for Hull Truck Theatre (2010) and Associate Director for CAST Doncaster (2015).
 I have also worked with Derby Theatre as a Youth Theatre director, delivering training to Youth Theatre directors for NAYT, Scottish Association of Youth Theatre Directors and working on National Theatre Connections Festivals 2015, 2016.

-I trained with Augusto Boal in Forum Theatre and Rainbow of Desire.
+I trained with Augusto Boal in Forum Theatre and Rainbow of Desire (1990/92).
 I also worked closely with Dr Dorothy Heathcote over many years delivering work to our students at University of Derby.
 My work has won several awards including:

 2006: Winner of the NHS Promoting healthy lifestyles: Diversity and Patients' Choice Award Winner: “Quality of the drama work was dynamic!”

-“Best Performance” 2001 IVCA Award for “Trials of Barry Simpkin”
+2001: “Best Performance” IVCA Award for “Trials of Barry Simpkin”

-2000 Millennium Fellowship Award: Performance Development with Kneehigh Theatre
+2000: Millennium Fellowship Award: Performance Development with Kneehigh Theatre

-2009 -2010 I created a new one woman show exploring the relationship between film and live performance, using documentary material.
-I'm No Hero toured venues throughout Nottingham and Derbyshire.
-Material draws on key historical events during the Holocaust and a contemporary story in Palestine This work has continued and I am currently in receipt of Arts Council funding and University of Derby Research funding to travel to Israel and Palestine
+2009 - 2010I'm No Hero toured venues throughout Nottingham and Derbyshire.
+Material draws on key historical events during the Holocaust and a contemporary story in Palestine This work has continued and I am currently in receipt of Arts Council funding and University of Derby Research funding to travel to Israel and Palestine.

 Membership of professional bodies

-Fellow of HEA
+Fellow of HEA (Higher Education Academy)

-Diploma in Acting The Drama Studio, Ealing
+Diploma in Acting, The Drama Studio, Ealing

 MA in Drama in Education, University of Derby